prosvita/QIRIMTATARTILI/text/ernest_heminguey/__kilimancaro_qarları/_part/ernest_heminguey__kilimancaro_qarları_part_3.en.md

 You're the most complete man I've ever known."

-"Christ," he said.
+- Christ,- he said.

 "How little a woman knows.

 What is that?
-Your intuition?"
+Are these your inner feelings?

 Because, just then, death had come and rested its head on the foot of the cot and he could smell its breath.